 Pool maintenance

-Refresh Pool manufacturers say that as long as you keep the water chemistry right you will only need to empty the contents for major repair work.
+Pool manufacturers say that as long as you keep the water chemistry right you will only need to empty the contents for major repair work.
 Hot tubs will however require the water to be changed regularly, check with your installer as to what this entails.

-Filters Hot tubs and pools have in-built water management systems designed to destroy bacteria, viruses, mould and mildew, while simultaneously oxidising dirt, contaminants and body oils.
+Hot tubs and pools have in-built water management systems designed to destroy bacteria, viruses, mould and mildew, while simultaneously oxidising dirt, contaminants and body oils.
 Chlorine is a chemical added in the form of tablets in the filtration system to kill bacteria, while ozonisation, ionisation and saltwater bromine systems are add-ons that neutralise contaminants.
 You will need to remove debris such as leaves and dirt manually and check the filters at least once a week.

 While not necessarily the most environmental option, considering the amount of water, energy and chemicals required to use your swimming pool or hot tub, adding one to your family life will add fun, relaxation and if located indoors, year-round therapeutic enjoyment.